-Peer Review Team or PRT is a problem-solving team consisting of local representatives for the primary stakeholders to this CRS/IMOU, including FRA, HOG, and HOG employees.
+Peer Review Team or PRT is a problem-solving team consisting of local representatives for the primary stakeholders to this C3RS/IMOU, including FRA, NJT, and labor unions (ARASA/TCU/ IAMAW, IBEW, NCFO, SMART-SM, BRC/TCU/, and TWU).
+Each primary stakeholder that is a labor union will have at least one primary PRT representative who attends PRT meetings and one secondary PRT representative who serves as a back-up to the primary PRT representative.
 The PRT may also include a NASA representative.

-PRT Support Team is a team of HOG-appointed representatives that helps the PRT review and implement corrective actions based upon the analysis of close call reports.
-HOG employees or FRA representatives may participate in the PRT Support Team when requested by HOG.
+PRT Support Team is a team of NJT-appointed representatives that helps the PRT review and implement corrective actions based upon the analysis of close call reports.
+Labor union or FRA representatives may participate in the PRT Support Team when requested by NJT.